tgvashworth/fetch-engine/README.md

 ## Rationale

 The idea for this project comes from [TweetDeck][tweetdeck], a very 'chatty' native web app.
-The client-side is an oft-forgetten but important component of a distributed system.
-They're capable of bringing down servers with unexpected traffic or behaviour that exacerbates capacity problems.
+The client-side is an oft-forgetten but important component of a distributed system, capable of bringing down servers with large amounts of traffic.

 To mitigate the risk that TweetDeck contributes to a system failure we have developed a fairly complex networking layer.
 In various places, often ad-hoc, we do some of the following: